Internal linking often doesn’t get the attention it deserves in the SEO or content marketing world. That’s because it is easy to overlook.

 - It tells Google this article is about weed control

-- It tells Google that the articles in the same category are also about weed control
+- It says Google that the materials in the same category are also about weed control

 - It helps users find more relevant articles easily from your blog page

-- It gives you tons of relevant resources to link to
+- It gives you tons of appropriate resources to link to

-So, if you take the time to think up 5-10 categories for your blog content based on the different audiences you attract and the main overarching types of questions/needs they have, you can easily get started with 50-100+ content ideas by organizing them into silos or trees.
-Then you have the advantage of a headstart on your content in terms of planning, which allows you to always go back and easily insert relevant internal links as you publish them.
+So, if you take the time to think up 5-10 categories for your blog content based on the different audiences you attract and the main overarching types of questions/needs they have.
+After that, you can quickly get started with 50-100+ content ideas by organizing them into silos or trees.
+Then you have the advantage of a headstart on your content in terms of planning, which allows you always to go back and easily insert relevant internal links as you publish them.

 2. Build Resource/Tool Pages

-This accomplishes three main purposes outside of internal linking:
+This accomplishes three primary purposes outside of internal linking:

 - It builds your brand awareness

-- It builds organic traffic to your site
+- It grows organic traffic to your site

 - It serves as a lead collection source